NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-fixes-this.md

 <figure id="figure-13.4">
   <img src="/static/img/library/gradually-then-suddenly/GTS-Illustrations110.jpg" alt="" />
-  <figcaption><strong>Figure 13.4</strong>—Source: Federal Reserve Economic Data (FRED)</figcaption>
+  <figcaption><strong>Figure 13.4</strong><br />Source: Federal Reserve Economic Data (FRED)</figcaption>
 </figure>

 In the Fed's economy, the credit system became orders of magnitude larger than the amount of base money that existed.
 As a result, the credit system became the marginal price-­setting mechanism rather than the base money.
 Because the Fed has a mandate to maintain price stability, it must implicitly maintain the size of the credit system in order to sustain general price levels.
 During the financial crisis, the credit system began to collapse, and asset price levels rapidly declined in a disorderly fashion.
 To reverse the impact, the Fed was forced to drastically increase the money supply to maintain the size of the credit system, in a way it never had before.
 However, even after the height of the crisis, the Fed determined it was necessary to add trillions more in new dollars post-­QE1 to continue to support a languishing system, despite acknowledging the limitations of its monetary policy tools.
 This is the Fed's Catch-­22.
 Even when it seemingly knows better, the default position is to err on the side of more QE, not less.
 To try again what has not worked in the past to achieve stability.
 It is the definition of insanity.

 <figure>
   <blockquote>
-    <p>I'm perfectly willing to accept the argument that monetary policy is not the main tool, that this is not the main thing wrong with the economy, but it's our duty to do what we can, to be palliative, to help where we can, even if we can't solve fiscal, structural, and other problems.</p>
+    <p>I’m perfectly willing to accept the argument that monetary policy is not the main tool, that this is not the main thing wrong with the economy, but it’s our duty to do what we can, to be palliative, to help where we can, even if we can’t solve fiscal, structural, and other problems.</p>
   </blockquote>
   <figcaption>Ben Bernanke, former Fed chair, August 2011<sup><a id="ref71" href="#fn71">[71]</a></sup></figcaption>
 </figure>

 <figure>
   <blockquote>
-    <p>I don't think it is literally the case that monetary policy is completely ineffective.
+    <p>I don’t think it is literally the case that monetary policy is completely ineffective.
 I think we can see the effects on financial markets, which in turn must be affecting wealth, confidence, and some other determinants of spending and production.
 To the extent that transmission is weaker, that could be used to argue for more stimulus rather than less stimulus.</p>
   </blockquote>
   <figcaption>Ben Bernanke, former Fed chair, September 2011<sup><a id="ref72" href="#fn72">[72]</a></sup></figcaption>
 </figure>